jaylingelbach/AbandonedHobby/recap.md

 ## Walkthrough

-- This PR introduces a scheduled cart cleanup system via a new Next.js API route handler that integrates with Vercel's cron scheduler.
-It adds a standalone job script with configurable cleanup rules for expired carts, refactors the existing CLI script to delegate to the new job, and defines cron scheduling configuration.
+- Adds a scheduled cart cleanup: a new Next.js GET route protected by a CRON_SECRET, a reusable cart cleanup job with batching and dry-run support, a refactored CLI to call the job, and a Vercel cron entry to invoke the route daily.

 ## New Features